 Levi & Korsinsky has recovered billions of dollars on behalf of shareholders and corporations challenging egregious acts by corporate insiders.
 In the last year alone, Levi & Korsinsky has recovered more than $200 million for stockholders in some of the highest-profile securities cases in the country.

-While highly publicized cases and huge stock drops grab headlines, long term pension fund returns are affected just as much by corporate governance of portfolio companies.
-Numerous studies have found that good corporate governance is essential for preservation of shareholder value,1 while bad corporate practices cause negative stock returns.2
+While highly publicized cases and huge stock drops grab headlines, long-term pension fund returns are affected just as much by the corporate governance of portfolio companies.
+Numerous studies have found that good corporate governance is essential for the preservation of shareholder value,1 while bad corporate practices cause negative stock returns.2

 Levi & Korsinsky has a dedicated research team focused on scrutinizing the corporate governance practices of public companies.
 When problems are uncovered, shareholders have legal rights to protect themselves.
 One method is through derivative litigation.